alexanderameye/linework.ameye.dev/docs/Known Limitations/VR.md

 ## What's the problem?

-The shaders in Linework are not designed to work with virtual reality.
-This is planned in a future update.

-In the meantime, users have reported getting Linework to work in VR with minimal adjustment to the shaders.
-These can be found in the Discord community channel.

-The roadmap can be found in the [Discord Community](https://discord.com/invite/cFfQGzQdPn) in the *feature-requests* channel.
+I have added VR support in update 1.3.3, and some users have reported that Linework works in VR with these changes.
+However, I do not own any VR hardware so I am unable to test it personally so I can not guarantee that it works.

+However, if you encounter any issues, let me know and I'll see what I can do.